 What Information is in a MSDS?

 An MSDS is broken down into multiple different sections, each of which focuses on a different aspect of the material in question.
-The standard sections are identification, hazard identification, composition or information on the ingredients, first aid measures, firefighting measures, accidental release measures, handling and storage, exposure controls & personal protection, physical and chemical properties, stability and reactivity, toxicological information, ecological information, disposal considerations, transportation information, regulatory information, and other information.
+For example, the standard categories are identification, hazard identification, composition or information on the ingredients, first aid measures, firefighting measures, accidental release measures, handling and storage, exposure controls & personal protection, physical and chemical properties, stability and reactivity, toxicological information, ecological information, disposal considerations, transportation information, regulatory information, and other information.

 - What is MSDS?